travis-ci/docs-travis-ci-com/user/enterprise/operations-manual.md

 	- 0.0.0.0:5672->5672/tcp
 	- 0.0.0.0:32770->22/tcp
 - If the above port bindings are not there, please let us know.
 Then we'll figure out how to get them back.
-- An important topic is the used storage driver.
-In the past we've heavily relied on the `devicemapper` storage driver.
-At some point Docker changed their default storage driver to `overlay`.
-However this only works well if your Linux kernel is at least version 3.18.
-Below it *can* work but there's no definite guarantee.
-To find out the used storage driver, please run `sudo docker info | grep "Storage Driver"`.
-If your current driver is `overlay`, please check your Linux kernel version via `uname -a`.
+- Storage drivers: The platform machine by default uses `aufs` on Ubuntu 14.04.
+The worker machines either have `aufs` or `devicemapper` configured, depending on the installer you used to set them up.
+Where `aufs` is the default and for AWS based worker setups we also offer `devicemapper`, where this requires a more elaborate setup though.
+To find out which storage driver is currently in use, run the following: `sudo docker info | grep "Storage Driver"`.

 ## Worker

 The `travis-worker` binary on the worker machine(s) must be up to date.
 Please run `sudo apt-get install --only-upgrade travis-worker`.
 This will update it to the latest version.

 __Docker__:

 Since the worker machine runs all your builds in Docker containers, the Docker version must be up to date and properly configured.
-We also need to have the `devicemapper` or `overlay` storage driver configured here, together with Linux kernel 3.18 or later.
+We also need to have the `aufs` or `devicemapper` storage driver configured here, together with Linux kernel 3.18 or later.

 Please also check the worker configuration in `/etc/default/travis-enterprise`: